 So layer masking means choosing which part of a layer to show and which to hide, and expressing this via a mask.

 Why Even Use Masks?

-You may have had the thought, “why not just select the butterfly with the Magic Wand or the Lasso and copy it to a new layer, or erase its surroundings with the Eraser?”
+You may have had the thought, “why not just select the model with the Magic Wand or the Lasso and copy it to a new layer, or erase its surroundings with the Eraser?”
 The result would at first sight be the same.

 But there’s one fundamental difference.
 A mask doesn’t damage the layer’s original image, and so you can go back and change your edits at any time.
-For example if I forget the butterfly’s antennae, I just go back and adjust the mask.
+For example if I forget the model’s hair, I just go back and adjust the mask.
 Masking never affects the original image data—just what is and isn’t displayed.
 Erasing with the Eraser or copying a selection to a new layer is more permanent.

 You can also use masking when dividing edits up into multiple layers.
 It gives you more control over individual edits; you can deactivate them, reduce their opacity, etc.

 For example in a picture of a model, you can put eye edits in a separate layer by duplicating a layer, masking everything but the eyes in that layer, and editing that layer.

 How to Create a Layer Mask in ZPS X